standage/genhub/docs/DEVELOP.md

 Processing that is specific to genomes from a particular source is implemented in various subclasses that extend the base `GenomeDB` class.

 - `Am10DB`: this subclass is for the *Apis mellifera* genome, annotation version OGSv1.0.
-- `BeeBaseDB`: this subclass is used for handling genomes listed as "BeeBase Consortium Data" at [HymenopteraBase](http://hymenopteragenome.org/).
+- `HymBaseDB`: this subclass is used for handling genomes from the Hymenoptera Genome Database, with a dedicated subsubclass for genomes listed as "BeeBase Consortium Data" at [HymenopteraBase](http://hymenopteragenome.org/).
 - `CrgDB`: this subclass is used for handling two genomes published semi-officially to [a web page at the Centre de Regulacio Genomica](http://wasp.crg.eu/).
 - `PdomDB`: this subclass is used for handling *Polistes dominula* data which, for much of GenHub's development, has had no formal distribution source.
-- `RefSeqDB`: this subclass is used for handling genomes published in NCBI's RefSeq.
+- `RefSeqDB`: this subclass is used for handling genomes published in NCBI's RefSeq and Genbank databases.
 - `TairDB`: this subclass is for the *Arabidopsis thaliana* genome, version TAIR6.

 Genome configurations and the `GenomeDB` classes work closely together: each subclass implements the procedures needed to download and process data from a particular source, and the genome configuration provides details for downloading a specific data set.